 - University of California, San Francisco

 Patients with kidney disease may have a variety of clinical presentations.
 Some have symptoms or signs that are directly referable to the kidney (such as hematuria) or to associated extrarenal manifestations (edema, hypertension, signs of uremia).
 Many patients are asymptomatic and are incidentally found to have an elevated serum creatinine, which may have been (or upon further investigation is found to be) stable for years.

 This topic reviews the evaluation of patients with newly identified chronic kidney disease (CKD).

 The evaluation of patients who present with subacute or acute kidney injury (AKI) is discussed elsewhere.
-(See "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting" and "Evaluation of acute kidney injury (acute renal failure) among hospitalized patients".)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Evaluation of acute kidney injury among hospitalized adult patients".)

 The management of CKD patients is discussed elsewhere.
 (See "Evaluation of acute kidney injury among hospitalized adult patients" and "Overview of the management of chronic kidney disease in adults".)

 - Kidney Disease: Improving Global Outcomes (KDIGO) Acute Kidney Injury Work Group.
 KDIGO Clinical Practice Guideline for Acute Kidney Injury.
 Kidney Int Suppl 2012; 2:1.